jonclayden/loder/README.md

 ## Reading and writing files

 The `readPng` function is used to read PNG images.
 It returns an array of class `loder` with three dimensions representing rows, columns and channels.
-Greyscale images have one channel, grey/alpha images have two, red/green/blue (RGB) images have three, and red/green/blue/alpha image have four.
+Greyscale images have one channel, grey/alpha images have two, red/green/blue (RGB) images have three, and red/green/blue/alpha images have four.

 ```r
 library(loder)